Is Medigap Plan F Going Away?

 On January 1, 2020, the Medicare Supplement Plan F will no longer be available to new Medicare enrollees.

-We’ll be answering your questions in this article, but if you would like to speak to one of our Medicare specialists, please click on one of the red-orange buttons on the right side of this page or at the end of the article.
+We’ll be answering your questions in this article, but if you would like to speak to one of our Medicare specialists, just click the link below.

 Why Is Plan F Going Away?

 If you have Plan F, or if you’ve heard about how great Plan F is, you’re probably wondering: why is Plan F going away?